 Top Southwest Region Schools for a Master's in Consumer Economics

 It's hard to beat Texas Tech University if you want to pursue a master's degree in family & consumer economics.
-Located in the large city of Lubbock, Texas Tech is a public university with a very large student population.
+Located in the large city of Lubbock, Texas Tech is a public university with a fairly large student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.